 A: Yes, the application process is relevant to your team as well.
 If we don’t receive your application file before the deadline, your team will not be selected.
 In the application, indicate what IHL Regional Competition organized by the ICRC you won.

 Q: Who will win the 2021 Jean-Pictet Award?
 The winners of the 35th edition or the winners of the 36th?

 A: Both.
 The two sessions will be distinct.
 So we would better not speak of the “2021 winners”, but of “the winners of the 35th edition” or “the winners of the 36th edition”.

-Q: Aren’t you afraid that the documents used for the 33rd edition leak to some participants of the 34th session, who will then have an undue advantage?
+Q: Aren’t you afraid that the documents used for the 35th edition leak to some participants of the 36th edition, who will then have an undue advantage?

 A: No, because the facts and the legal questions will not be exactly the same in both sessions, despite the initial starting point of the scenario may be the same.